 The densities and relative densities of the top 10 dominant tree species across all vegetation strata are provided in Table 2 and remaining in Supplement 1.

-Table 2: Densities and relative densities of the top 10 dominant tree and shrub species at GAWLS.
+Table 2: Densities and relative densities of the most 10 dominant tree and shrub species at GAWLS.